intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 Finally, it was commonly agreed to that the best metrics are those that are actionable.

----

 ## Cross-layer Considerations {#discussions-cross-layer}

-In the Cross-layer section participants presented material and discussed how to accurately measure exactly where problems occur.
-The discussion showed how difficult it is to achieve accuracy when many components of a network connection affects the measurements.
+In the Cross-layer segment of the workshop, participants presented material on and discussed how to accurately measure exactly where problems occur.
+Discussion centered especially on the differences between physically wired and wireless connections and the difficulties of accurately determining problem spots when multiple different types of network segments are responsible for the quality.
+As an example,
-Discussion centered especially on the differences between physically wired and wireless connections and the difficulties of accurately determining problem spots when multiple different network types are responsible for the quality.
-As an example, {{Kerpez2021}} showed that as Internet access becomes the norm, the limited bandwidth of 2.4Ghz wifi is most frequently the bottleneck.
-In comparison, the wider bandwidth of the 5Ghz WiFi have only been the bottleneck in 20% of the observations.
+{{Kerpez2021}} showed that limited bandwidth of 2.4Ghz wifi is the most frequently the bottleneck.
+In comparison, the wider bandwidth of the 5Ghz WiFi have only been the bottleneck in 20% of observations.

 The participants agreed that no single component of a network connection has all the data required to measure the effects of the network performance on the quality of the end user experience.

-- The applications that are running on the end-user devices have the best insight into their respective performance, but have limited visibility into the behavior of the network, and are not able to act on the limited information about the network performance.
+- Applications that are running on the end-user devices have the best insight into their respective performance, but have limited visibility into the behavior of the network itself, and are unable to act based on their limited perspective.
 - Internet service providers have good insight into QoS considerations, but are not able to infer the effect of the QoS metrics on the quality of end user experiences.
-- Content providers have good insight into the aggregated behavior of the end users, but lack the insight on what aspects of the network performance are leading indicators of user behavior.
+- Content providers have good insight into the aggregated behavior of the end users, but lack the insight on what aspects of network performance are leading indicators of user behavior.

 The workshop had identified the need for a standard and extensible way to exchange network performance characteristics.
 Such an exchange